javier-lopez/it-dojo.backend/README.md

 # Quick Start

-Provides/decommise web tty instances on demand, using docker-swarm infraestructure + traefik tagging + ingress routing.
+Provides/decommise web tty instances on demand, using docker-swarm infraestructure + traefik tagging + ingress routing + tmux / gotty.

 To download this repository use: